jdhp-docs/revealjs-snippets/content/main.md

 ## Speaker View

 There's a speaker view.
 It includes a timer, preview of the upcoming slide as well as your speaker notes.

 Press the `S` key to try it out.

+With some browers, it may not work at the first attempt...
+If it's your case, be sure your browser accept the popup and press several times on the
+'s' key...

 ~~